Schanze117/PopUpTrivia/Assets/README.md

 Click on Start to begin the game
 Read each question carefully and select the answer you think is correct before the time run out.
 Continue answering questions until ou reach the end of the quiz.
-At the end of the quiz, you will see the score
+At the end of the quiz, you will see the score.

 # Author name